microsoft/WhatTheHack/046-AzurePurview/Student/Challenge5.md

 - Create new term 'Team Unit' and assign yourself as an Term Expert.
 - Create new terms 'Account Team Unit', 'Specialist Team Unit' with additional custom field "Microsoft Terminology"
 - Create realtionships between previously created terms.
 - Bulk load terms provided in .CSV file.
+[Download here](./GlossaryTerms.csv)
 - Assign terms to assets scanned in previous challenges.
 - Confirm that the newly applied tags can be used to filter the search results.